Universal groups of cellular automata

 \subsection{Modifying just one track}

-The proof of Lemma~\ref{lem:ControlGrowing} implements the maps $\ctrl{\phi}{F}$ by elements of $\PAut[B; C]$ which only modify the second track.
-This is an interesting example of a finitely-generated subgroup of $\PAut(A)$, for any alphabet $A \notin \primes \cup \{4\}$.
+The proof of Lemma~\ref{lem:ControlGrowing} implements the maps $\ctrl{\phi}{F}$ by elements of $\PAut[B; C]$ which only modify the bottom track.
+This is an interesting example of a finitely generated subgroup of $\PAut(A)$, for any alphabet $A \notin \primes \cup \{4\}$.
 Out of general interest, we take a brief look at its structure, which is much easier to understand than that of $\PAut(A)$.

-This provides a new proof of the two-sided case of \cite{Sa17}.
+This provides a new proof of the two-sided case of \cite{Sa19a}.